All Episodes

 Great to have you with us.

-Hey Rush, it's a distinct pleasure and honor.
+Hey, Rush, it's a distinct pleasure and honor.

-Um hey guys, I love the show, but I have two questions.
+Hey, guys, I love the show, but I have two questions.

-One, uh why is CTO so leaky?
+One, why is CTO so leaky?

 You got more spies in there than you can count.

-Oh so easy to infiltrate.
+So easy to infiltrate.

-The bad guys seem to get in there with ease.
+Bad guys seem to get in there with ease.

 Howard, why is that?

-Well, because this is actually an intelligence gathering bunker somewhere in LA.
+Well, because this is actually an intelligence gathering bunker somewhere in L.A.

-It's a it's sort of a m it's a it's a moderate level of security.
+It's a moderate level security.

-It's only actually only a level two security facility.
+It's only a level two security facility.

 If it were level three, it'd be a lot more difficult to get through.